trmediaDev/Flutter-Coding-Challenge/README.md

 Your task is to build a Mobile Application for the user group mentioned above using the Flutter framework that meets the above requirements.

 ## Before you start coding
 The time limit for completing this project is 4 hours.
 We don't expect you to submit a 100% completed solution.
-We value readable and maintainable code.
+We value maintainable code, following software development best practices, and your ability make decisions based on data presented to you.

 ## Your submission